nikennedy/pollen_forecasting/README.md

 While Weekly data appears to have higher correlations and less seasonlity post-decomposition there are 7X fewer data points thus modeling faces a new challenge
 <img src = "images/seasonal_decomp_w.png">

+# 6) Time-Series Modeling

-# 6) There is an obvious seasonal component to the data, this is explored below with a variety of time series predicted models.
+There is an obvious seasonal component to the data, this is explored below with a variety of time series predicted models.
 The growth of pollen counts is exponential and the distribution of the data is more normal after weighted pollen counts are log-transformed.

 <img src = "images/log_reasoning.png">